← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Look specifically for:

-• Universal resonance: Concept elements that appeal across all markets (strongest validation signal)
+• Universal resonance: Concept elements that appeal across all markets (strongest validation signal — earns the right to drive global positioning)

-• Market-specific resonance: Elements that appeal in some markets but not others (localization opportunities)
+• Market-specific resonance: Elements that appeal in some markets but not others (localization opportunities — fine to use, just not as global anchors)

-• Market-specific rejection: Elements that actively alienate specific markets (critical to catch before launch)
+• Market-specific rejection: Elements that actively alienate specific markets (critical to catch before launch — usually the highest-impact finding of the study)

 Step 4: Iterate and Retest